jospete/obsidize-rx-map/README.md

 // ... somewhere else that's watching for updates ...
 users.watchOne(bobId).subscribe(user => {
-	console.log('added user -> ', user); // {id: 1234, name: 'Bob', age: 37}
+	console.log('user model change -> ', user); // { id: bobId, name: 'Bob', email: 'whatsy@whosit.org' }
 });

-// To get a model manually from the map const bobCopy = users.getOne(bobId);
+// Get a model manually from the map const bobCopy = users.getOne(bobId);

+// NOTE: all returned / emitted instances are a deep copy to prevent callers from bypassing change detection bobCopy.email = 'altbobemail@blah.com';

-// You can also use this module's utility operator functions to
+// Use this module's utility operator functions to capture entity models
-// capture values as they come in from http / other observable sources. of(bobCopy).pipe(
+// as they come in from http / other observable sources. of(bobCopy).pipe(
 	storeEntityIn(users) // will publish emitted values into the 'users' map by side-effect );